valerieching/WeddingWebsite/content/details.md

 169 Circle Drive </br>
 Bradbury, CA 91008 </br>

-*Note: Both receptions will be held outdoors.*
+*Note: Both receptions will be held outdoors and will serve dinner.*

 </center>